 If you arrive in Khao Lak too late (after 7.00 pm the day before departure) to visit the dive centre for check-in, it is not ideal but it’s something that we try to manage.
 We need to take full payment online, and if you need to rent any diving equipment such as BCD, wetsuit or fins, we need your height, weight & Euro shoe size.
 The dive centre team can then prepare the equipment for you.
 To show your diver certification and logbook, it’s best to give us the information first and show them to the team on board.

 The online payment & check-in is only possible if you’re staying in a Khao Lak hotel.
-Our flexible liveaboards do not accept divers who stay in Phuket the night before departure.
+Other than Koon9, our flexible liveaboards do not accept divers who stay in Phuket the night before departure.

 What about large luggage items?